How you can be seated in a

 low stack of folded cloth and cross your legs as well as you can cross them

 comfortably in your present physical condition.
-Any fabric pressed in
+Place your knees as

 Support the ends of your